DIPlib/diplib/INSTALL.md

 as well as one of [*FreeGLUT*](http://freeglut.sourceforge.net) or [*GLFW*](http://www.glfw.org).
 On Windows, [*GLEW*](http://glew.sourceforge.net) is also required.

+*DIPjavaio* requires that the Java 8 SDK (JDK 8) be installed.
+This module is intended as a bridge to [*OME Bio-Formats*](https://www.openmicroscopy.org/bio-formats/), which you will need to download separately. *Bio-Formats* has a copyleft license.

 *DIPimage* requires that [*MATLAB*](https://www.mathworks.com/products/matlab.html) be installed for compilation and execution (of course).
 Optionally, you can install [*OME Bio-Formats*](https://www.openmicroscopy.org/bio-formats/) to